-Biomass indexes of R. montagui were standardized using the catch rates by fishing haul obtained for Portuguese Autumn Groundfish Surveys (PT-GFS).
+In Portuguese continental waters, biomass indexes of R. clavata were standardized using the catch rates by fishing haul obtained for Portuguese Autumn Groundfish Surveys (PT-GFS) from 2003 to 2013.
 Generalized linear mixed models (GLMM; Bolker et al., 2009) were used in the standardization process (see Figueiredo et al., 2013 WD for further details).
-In the essayed models catch rate of the species in each haul (Kg.h-1) was the response variable and several linear predictors were considered: i) type of fishing net (NCT or CAR); ii) year; iii) fishing sector; iv) initial depth (in meters); v) trawling duration (in minutes); vi) period

-(morning or afternoon).
-Apart from factor year, the remaining predictors were selected depending on their significance after the model adjustment.
-Interactions were not considered because, if included, the degrees of freedom available decreased substantially and the adjustment was very poor.
+In the essayed models catch rate of the species in each haul (Kg.h-1) was the response variable and several linear predictors were considered: i) type of fishing net (NCT or CAR); ii) year; iii) fishing sector; iv) initial depth (in meters); v) trawling duration (in minutes); vi) period (morning or afternoon).
+Apart from factor year, the remaining predictors were not considered because, if included, the degrees of freedom available decreased substantially and the adjustment was very poor.